Option 1: Roof-Mounting (Recommended)

 - If using IMU filter with ADAS mode, the GPS antenna and IMU must be co-located (roof mount) or positioned so there is no relative X or Y offset between them.
 If there is a difference, manual contact points should reference the IMU location, rather than the GPS antenna.

-- When using IMU Filter the user cannot use 'SET POINTS' functionality to define contact points in single or multi target ADAS modes.
+- When using IMU Filter the user cannot use 'SET POINTS' functionality to define contact points in 1, 2 or 3 target ADAS modes.

 Option 2: Using a Mounting Arm